1. Why do we need this program?

 These are people who likely have different needs and expectations.

-The Parish Revitalization Initiative seeks to stimulate parishes to rethink how they reach out and encounter the world around us.
+The Shine!
+Shine!
+Initiative seeks to stimulate parishes to rethink how they reach out and encounter the world around us.
 The Initiative encourages parishes to undertake a specific effort to overcome parish insularity and isolation, to learn our Orthodox faith, to share it with friends and neighbors, and to welcome new persons to the Body of Christ.

 2. What is the theme of this initiative?
 Why was that theme selected?